Skip navigation

 Chelsea Chen

-Chelsea Chen is a student in the MA(Ed) program in counselling psychology at the University of Ottawa.
+Chelsea Chen (RP Qualifying) is a graduate student in the master’s of education, counselling psychology program at the University of Ottawa.
+Her thesis explores the changes in child ADHD symptomology throughout the pandemic.

 COMMENTS